 If you'd like to donate to an organization, choose one that's meaningful to you, she suggests.
 Just make sure your gift is unrestricted, so that it can be used to fill whatever needs are most immediate—most likely paying staff and artists.

 If you're donating to a relief fund, make sure it's legitimate.
-Some reputable options that have emerged so far are: Broadway Cares/Equity Fights AIDS's COVID-19 Emergency Assistance Fund; NYC Low-Income Artist/Freelancer Relief Fund; The Dance Union podcast's NYC Dancers Relief Fund (which prioritizes undocumented and nightlife workers who may be left out of other relief efforts); and the Arts Leaders of Color Emergency Fund.
+Some reputable options that have emerged so far are: Broadway Cares/Equity Fights AIDS's COVID-19 Emergency Assistance Fund; NYC Low-Income Artist/Freelancer Relief Fund; The Dance Union podcast's NYC Dancers Relief Fund (which prioritizes undocumented and nightlife workers who may be left out of other relief efforts); the Boston Dance Alliance Dance Relief Fund and the Arts Leaders of Color Emergency Fund.

 It could be that members of your dance community—or wider community—need other forms of help.

 Artists in your network could be lacking the laptops, cameras or software they need to work remotely.
 (Duque Cifuentes says many organizations have expressed that they need laptops in Dance/NYC's survey—she suspects that many arts workers are using their personal computers to work remotely.)
 Artists may need mental health support, or for someone healthy to buy them groceries or other necessities.

 "Start with who you know and find out exactly what the people in your world need," says Fitterer.
 "We can be most effective by starting in our own networks and building out from there."

 One powerful option that doesn't require any money: contacting your federal, state and local representatives to advocate for dance.
 "The art world needs to be loud and accurate in its communication," says Fitterer.